kwade4/RAISE-DRI/docs/dri_arc.md

 ### When is ARC Needed?
-You may require ARC resources if:
+ARC resources may be helpful if:
 ✅ Your research problem **takes too long** to compute on a personal computer.
 ✅ Your dataset is **too large** to process with local storage and memory.
 ✅ Your simulations, models, or analyses **exceed the computational limits** of your personal computer.

 ### How Can ARC Help?
 ARC helps to mitigate these challenges by offering:

-⚡ Increased computational power → Solve problems faster with access to large-scale processors.
+⚡ **Increased computational power** → Solve problems faster with access to large-scale processors.

-🛠️ Expand memory capacity → Handle datasets and simulations that exceed personal system limits.
+🛠️ **Higher memory capacity** → Handle datasets and simulations that exceed personal system limits.

-💾 Enhance data storage → Store and process massive datasets without hardware limitations.
+💾 **Enhanced data storage** → Store and process massive datasets without hardware limitations.

 ## Why is ARC Important?
 ARC is essential for solving complex problems that require signiificant **computational power** or **massive datasets**.

 It plays a key role in:
 ✅ **Accelerating Discovery**: Faster processing speeds allow researchers to run simulations, analyze large datasets, and test models efficiently.
 ✅ **Handling Large-Scale Data** Advanced storage solutions make it possible to manage and process vast amounts of research data.
 ✅ **Driving Innovation** – ARC is used in both public and private sectors to develop new technologies and advance scientific understanding.

 From modelling climate change to exploring the human genome, ARC plays a role in handling time-sensitive and data-intensive reseach challenges.

 ## Key ARC Services

-### 1. High-Performance Computing (HPC)
-HPC provides **parallel processing** and **supercomputing capabilities** to solve problems faster than a standard computer.
+1. **High-Performance Computing (HPC)**: HPC provides **parallel processing** and **supercomputing capabilities** to solve problems faster than a standard computer.
 This is crucial for fields requiring large-scale simulations, such as physics, engineering, and AI.

-### 2. Data Storage and Management
-ARC offers advanced storage solutions for handling massive datasets and ensures secure and efficient access to research data.
+2. **Data Storage and Management**: ARC offers advanced storage solutions for handling massive datasets and ensures secure and efficient access to research data.

-### 3. Cloud Computing and Networking
-Advancements to cloud computing and high-speed networking infrastructure allow researchers to access ARC resources remotely and collaborate more easily.
+3. **Cloud Computing and Networking**: Advancements to cloud computing and high-speed networking infrastructure allow researchers to access ARC resources remotely and collaborate more easily.

-### 4. Cybersecuity and Data Protection
-ARC includes **robust cybersecurity measures** to protect sensitive research data and comply with strict ethical and security standards.
+4. **Cybersecuity and Data Protection** ARC includes **robust cybersecurity measures** to protect sensitive research data and comply with strict ethical and security standards.

 ## Who Uses ARC?
 ARC is used by a wide range of individuals and organizations, spanning academia, industry, and government.

 ARC enables discoveries in fields such as:
 🌍 **Climate Science**: Modeling climate change and extreme weather patterns.
 🧬 **Genomics & Health**: Analyzing the human genome and developing precision medicine.
 🚀 **Aerospace Engineering**: Simulating fluid dynamics for aircraft and space exploration.
 🤖 **Artificial Intelligence**: Training large AI models for advanced machine learning applications.
 🔬 **Materials Science**: Designing new materials for energy storage, manufacturing, and nanotechnology.